Office of the President

 - construction of the new state-of-the-art Greer Environmental Sciences Center.

-- structuring of the academic program into the Susan S. Goode School of Arts and Humanities, the Joan P. Brock School of Mathematics and Natural Sciences, and the Birdsong School of Social Science.
+- structuring of the academic program into the Susan S. Goode School of Arts and Humanities, the Joan P. Brock School of Mathematics and Natural Sciences, the Birdsong School of Social Science, and University College.

-- construction of the Frank Blocker, Jr. Youth Center to house partner affiliates -- Camp Red Feather of the YMCA and Tidewater Collegiate Academy.
+- construction of the Frank Blocker Youth Center to house partner affiliates, YMCA Camp Red Feather and Tidewater Collegiate Academy.

 - capital improvements of over $50 million with another $45 million coming in 2018.